lcpz/awesome-copycats/README.rst

 Description
 ===========

-A set of themes with the aim of making Awesome_ appearance awesome too!
+A set of themes for the Awesome_ window manager.

 Notable features
 ================